BANSI KAUl (1949-2021) DOYEN OF INDIAN THEATRE

 principle that certain elements, character types, and plot conventions could

-elicit certain predictable responses and interpretation.
+elicit certain predictable responses and interpretations.
 These interpretations

 could be experienced by the audience and explained.
 Bharata likened the

-dramatist to a chef, where a knowledge of the ingredients and flavor patterns
+dramatist to a chef, where a knowledge of the ingredients and flavour patterns

 could be inferred and understood by both the creator and the person eating the